ROUTES OF WINE & HISTORY TOUR IN TURKEY

 We then finish our day in Uchisar with the last tasting session of the day with top quality selections produced by Kocabag and Kavaklidere companies.
 The farewell dinner at a local restaurant.

 Wines at last tasting: Kavaklidere Emir-Sultaniye (Dry white produced with two mentioned grape varieties) Kavaklidere Altin Kopuk (sparkling wine produced with Emir grape)

 Kocabag Okuzgozu (Dry red produced with Okuzgozu grape) Kocabag Bogazkere (Dry red produced with Bogazkere grape).
 Kavaklıdere Selection (Dry reproduced by blending Okuzgozu and Bogazkere grapes).
 Cappadocia was known as the oldest center in Turkey for the carpet making and pottery, a lecture on carpet weaving for / hrs. and demonstration of pottery making for 20 min. will be part of our activities and shopping on request.
 Overnight in our Deluxe Cappadocia Cave Hotel.

 Day 8 - Private Transfer to Airport For Flight Back Home via Istanbul

 - While above is a sample itinerary, our Wine themed tours are varied from one day to fourteen with similar aspects but with different locations and other places of interest.
 Hotels can be organized to suit your group needs from 4 stars to Deluxe or Top Luxury where available.

 - Up to one-third of wines can be replaced by similar samples in case of unavailability of programmed ones.

-- Maximum number of participants are 12 persons and participants must be over 18 years old
+- The maximum number of participants is 12 persons and participants must be over 18 years old.

 - Cultural and oenology guiding service will be provided our expert English-speaking Guide who is also a wine history researcher & writer.